UltraOS/uACPI/README.md

 That's it, uACPI is now integrated into your project.

 You should proceed to initialization.
-There is currently no in-depth tutorial on how to do it, but you can refer to [test_runner.cpp](https://github.com/UltraOS/uACPI/blob/master/tests/runner/test_runner.cpp#L108-L133) to see an example of how this can be done.
+Refer to the [uACPI page](https://wiki.osdev.org/uACPI) on osdev wiki to see a snippet for basic initialization, as well as some code examples of how you may want to use certain APIs.

 All of the headers and APIs defined in [uacpi](include/uacpi/) are public and may be utilized by your project.
 Anything inside [uacpi/internal](include/uacpi/internal) is considered private/undocumented and unstable API.